sam2829/Project1-Michael-Jordan/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the settings tab.
-  - Click on the Pages link, in the list on the left hand side of the page.
+  - Click on the Pages link, in the list on the left-hand side of the page.
-  * GitHub Pages should now be showing, scroll down to branch and in the drop down box select branch main.
+  * GitHub Pages should now be showing, scroll down to branch and in the drop-down box select branch main.
 Then click save.
   * Refresh the page and at the top the link to the site will be provided.

 ## Credits

 #### Content

-- The code to make the social media links was taken from the the CI Love Running project.
+- The code to make the social media links was taken from the CI Love Running project.
 - The post address for the vote form was taken from the CI Love Running project.

 #### Media